MarcoLodini/windows365/Windows365/link/sign-in-methods.md

 ## Web sign-in

 Web sign-in is a web-based sign-in experience for Microsoft Entra ID tenants and Microsoft Entra joined devices.
-You can configure your Microsoft Entra tenant to support this sign-in method for Windows 365 Link without the need to configure anything on the device.

-You can configure the following Authentication Methods in your Microsoft Entra tenant:
+This sign in method is available on Windows 365 Link without the need to configure anything on the device.
+Authentication options are based on the authentication methods enabled in your Entra tenant and can include:

-- User name and password.
+- Username and password.
 - Phone sign-in with Microsoft Authenticator.
 - FIDO2 security key.
 - Passkey on another device through cross device authentication.